microprediction/microprediction/README.md

 Poke around the [stream listing](https://www.microprediction.org/browse_streams.html) near the bottom and you'll see them.

-# A Quick Guide to Crawling and the API/Client
+# Crawling

 See also the [public api](https://www.microprediction.com/public-api) guide.

-## Let your algorithm loose on the world

 If you have a function that takes a vector of lagged values of a time series and supplies a *distributional* prediction, a fast way to get going is deriving from MicroCrawler as follows: